 The Davidsonville Elementary School Library Media Center

-The 2017-2018 school year is going to be a wonderful one!
-We have fresh, new carpeting to welcome our students and staff and plenty of exciting lessons planned to help our students become adept researchers, avid book-lovers, and life-long learners.
-Mrs. Frank, Mrs. Barnes, and Mrs. Courtney are looking forward to seeing all of you!
+This school year is going to be a great one!
+Our curriculum, activities, and collection continually grow, change, and improve, and our students and staff make our school library an exciting and welcoming area in our school.
+We strive to provide materials and develop lessons that will help our students become adept researchers, avid book-lovers, and life-long learners.
+Mrs. Frank, Mrs. Vannoy, and Mrs. Courtney are looking forward to seeing all of you!

-Print Materials: Our collection includes Fiction and Non-fiction, Everybody books, Primary Non-Fiction, Graphic Novels, Bridging Books (beginning chapter books, both fiction and non-fiction), Magazines, and Professional books and A/V materials.
+Print Materials: Our collection includes Fiction and Non-fiction, Everybody books, Primary Non-Fiction, Graphic Novels, Bridging Books (beginning chapter books, both fiction and non-fiction), Magazines, and Professional resources in both print and nonprint formats.

 E-Books: The library subscribes to over 100 e-books that can be accessed both at school and at home.
 E-books are brought up with search results just like print materials.
 They can also be searched using the Database links.